WorldHealthOrganization/smart-trust/input/pagecontent/concepts_onboarding_checklist.md

 - You must adapt the following default certificate parameter of [DN_template.cnf](https://github.com/WorldHealthOrganization/tng-participant-template/blob/main/scripts/certgen/DN_template.cnf) file which will used  in gen_all_certs.sh to your needs:

-- Configuration Template for Certificate Generation, Modify for your own needs in DN_template.cnf file as it will used argumnet while running the script "gen_all_certs.sh".
+- Configuration Template for Certificate Generation, Modify for your own needs in DN_template.cnf file as it will be used as argumnet while running the script "gen_all_certs.sh".

 	```
  	export OSSL_COUNTRY_NAME="XC"